Methodology of the Social Progress Index®

 Child stunting

-Stunting prevalence among children under 5 years of age (% height-for-age <-2 SD), model-based estimates.
+Stunting prevalence among children under 5 years of age.

 Source: Institute for Health Metrics and Evaluation